 Regal Eagle Smokehouse: Craft Drafts & Barbecue

 The American Adventure pavilion’s Liberty Inn closed in July.
 This will be replaced with the Regal Eagle Smokehouse.
-The only timeline Disney has announced is “later this year”.
-Concept art has not been released.
+This quick-service restaurant, inspired by Sam the Eagle, offers barbecued meals from around the country in a rustic, backyard inspired atmosphere.
 Learn more about the Regal Eagle Smokehouse here.

 Canada Far and Wide in Circle-Vision 360